ComNets-Bremen/OPS/res/info/STATS.md

-# Collected Statistics
+# Collected Results (Statistics)

 There are different statistics collected by OPS during a simulation.
-These statistics are available at the **Node level** and **Network level**.
-Further, these statistics are generated from the different protocol layers of every node model.
+These statistics are available at the **Node level** and at the **Network level**.
+Statistics are initiated from different protocol layers of a node model.
+There are two types of statistics collected.

+1. Vector statistics - These are the continuous statistics that are collected.
+These results can be plotted as graphs.

+2. Scalar statistics - These are the measures of dispersion type statistics collected.
+In OPS, we only collect the **final value** of a scalar statistic.

 Information about each of these statistics are given below.

 ## Statistics from the Application Layer

+The table below lists the statistics generated from the application layer.

 | Statistic Name                     |         Description                     | Collected Level |
 | --------------                     |         -----------                     | --------------- |